Fix Issues Fast +AI

 Prospective clients often request a sample audit report so they can get a feel the deliverable they’ll be receiving.
 And even if we haven’t talked on a call, we want you to be able to access our accessibility audit report.

 Our reports come in Excel spreadsheet format and, if you’d like us to upload the report to Google Sheets, we can also make our audits available online.
-Here’s what you can expect:
+Here’s an example of what you can expect your report to look like:

 Accessible.org Website Accessibility Audit Template